Parameter Configuration

 6.17 localPlayback - Local File Playback

-- Smart MIME Type Detection: Automatically recognizes file formats to ensure accurate playback.
+• Smart MIME Type Detection: Automatically recognizes file formats to ensure accurate playback.

-- Supported Formats: MP4, WebM, MOV, MKV, M4V, OGG, FLAC, WAV, M4A, MP3, OPUS, and other formats natively supported by browsers.
+• Supported Formats: MP4, WebM, MOV, MKV, M4V, OGG, FLAC, WAV, M4A, MP3, OPUS, and other natively browser-supported formats.

 6.18 segmentButton - Segment Selection Feature

-- Live Restriction: Only available in non-live mode (segment selection feature is not active when
+• Live Limitation: Only available in non-live mode (segment selection is not activated when isLive is true).

-isLiveistrue). - Segment Loop: Supports loop playback within the selected segment.
+• Segment Loop: Supports loop playback within the selected segment.

 6.19 recordButton - Recording Feature

-true, the player control bar will display a recording button.
-Users can record the currently playing video content or extract only the audio. - Feature Highlights:
+• Description: Whether to enable the video recording feature.
+When set to true, the player control bar will display a recording button, allowing users to record the currently playing video content or extract audio only.

-- Recording Format: Full recording format is MP4, audio-only recording format is M4A.
+• Recording Format: Full recording format is mp4, audio-only recording format is m4a.

-- Recording Save: After stopping recording, the file is automatically downloaded and saved locally.
+• Recording Save: After stopping recording, the file is automatically downloaded and saved locally.

-7. Function Restriction Configuration
+7. Feature Restrictions Configuration

 7.1 disablePlayBtn - Disable Play Button

-7.2 disableSeek - Disable Progress Bar Seeking
+7.2 disableSeek - Disable Seek Bar

 7.3 disableFullscreenWin - Disable Web Fullscreen

-true, the web fullscreen button on the player control bar will not appear, and users cannot enter web fullscreen mode.
-The difference between web fullscreen and normal fullscreen is that in web fullscreen, the player only fills the current web page and zooms with the page; in normal fullscreen, the player occupies the entire screen and is located at the topmost layer of the occupied screen.
+• Description: Whether to disable web fullscreen.
+If set to true, the web fullscreen button on the player control bar will not appear, and the user cannot enter web fullscreen mode.
+The difference between web fullscreen and normal fullscreen is that in web fullscreen, the player only fills the current web page and scales with the web page; in normal fullscreen, the player occupies the entire screen and is located at the topmost layer of the screen it occupies.

-7.4 disablePicInPic - Disable Picture-in-Picture
+7.5 disablePicInPic - Disable Picture-in-Picture

-7.5 disableVolumeControl - Disable Volume Control Button
+7.6 disableVolumeControl - Disable Volume Control Button

-true, the volume control button will not appear on the player control bar.
+• Description: Whether to disable the volume control button.
+If set to true, the volume control button will not appear on the player control bar.
 On PC platforms, users cannot control volume via mouse or toggle mute, but can still control volume via the up and down arrow keys.
-On smartphones, since most phones can already control volume via the phone’s physical volume buttons, this parameter can be set totrue.
+On smartphones, since most phones can control volume via built-in physical buttons, this parameter can be set to true.

-7.6 lostFocusPause - Pause on Lost Focus
+7.7 lostFocusPause - Pause on Lost Focus

-- Description: Pause playback when the window loses focus.
-Current mainstream browsers on the PC platform use tabs to support multi-page access.
-Users can switch different pages through tabs.
-Only the page currently at the front gets focus; other pages lose focus and remain at the back.
-You can set this parameter to
+• Description: Pause playback when the window loses focus.
+Current mainstream browsers on PC platforms use tabs to support multi-page access.
+Users can switch between different pages via tabs.
+Only the page currently at the front gains focus; other pages lose focus and are in the background.
+By setting this parameter to true, zwplayer can be made to pause playback when its page loses focus and restart playback when the page regains focus.

 8. Media Information Configuration

-- Type: Object | String
+• Type: Object | String

 Method 1: Pass Object Directly